John A. Burns: Early life

 John Burns was born in Fort Assinniboine, Montana, on March 30, 1909.
 He was the eldest son of Anne and Harry Burns.
 Christened Harry John Burns, as a teenager he changed his name to John Anthony Burns.

 Burns's father was in the army and was ordered to Fort Shafter in Hawaii, so in 1913 he and his family moved to Hawaii, and eventually to Kalihi.
 Harry Burns became overwhelmed with responsibility for four children and left the family in 1919.
 Burns's mother became a launderer for Tripler Army Medical Center.
 Burns took care of his siblings and attended Saint Louis School, while his mother worked.
 She joined the Postal Service, and with the help of her brother, became postmaster for Fort Shafter and a clerk at the Honolulu Post office.
-In 1925 Anne sent John to live with her brother in Kansas, where Jack Scally served as a father figure.
-In Kansas he attended Immaculata High School in Leavenworth, then transferred to St. Benedict High School (now Maur Hill – Mount Academy) in Atchison.
+In 1925, Anne sent John to live with her brother in Kansas, where Jack Scally served as a father figure.
+In Kansas, he attended Immaculata High School in Leavenworth, then transferred to St. Benedict High School (now Maur Hill–Mount Academy) in Atchison.

-In 1927 Burns dropped out of high school and joined the army, but did not like taking orders.
+In 1927, Burns dropped out of high school and joined the army, but did not like taking orders.
 He was honorably discharged after one year.
-Burns returned to Hawaii, waiting a semester to attend Saint Louis School and eventually graduate in 1930.
+Burns returned to Hawaii, waiting a semester to attend Saint Louis School, and eventually graduated in 1930.

 Political career

-Burns's work as a police officer helped him build close ties with working class people from numerous ethnic groups, notably Japanese and native Hawaiians.
+Burns's work as a police officer helped him build close ties with working-class people from numerous ethnic groups, notably Japanese and native Hawaiians.
 While a police officer in Honolulu, his first political efforts arose from his work with the Police Benevolent Society.
 From 1948 he led the Hawaii Democratic Revolution of 1954, through various leadership positions in the territorial Democratic Party, culminating in being chair of the territorial party in 1952.
-He is credited with building a coalition for the Democratic Party that included the Communist Party, 442nd Regimental Combat Team veterans, ILWU, other organized labor groups, and Japanese Americans to strengthen the party.
+He is credited with building a coalition for the Democratic Party that included 442nd Regimental Combat Team veterans, ILWU, other organized labor groups, and Japanese Americans to strengthen the party.
 In 1956, he was elected a party delegate from Hawaii.
 As a delegate, Burns played a key role in lobbying for Hawaii statehood, a goal that was achieved on March 12, 1959, when the statehood bill was signed by President Dwight D. Eisenhower.
 He sought to become the first governor of the newly formed state, but lost the election to Territorial Governor William F. Quinn.